alexletov/realflightevent/README.md

 This project is deprecated.

-new project is started.
+New project is started.
 You can find it in fs-rfe repo.